5 Terry Pratchett Novels You Should Read That Aren't Discworld Novels

-Given that forty one of his novels are set in his award-winning Discworld universe it’s not surprising that he’s most well known for that series, but Pratchett was far from a one trick pony.
+Given that 41 of his novels are set in his award-winning Discworld universe it’s not surprising that he’s most well known for that series, but Pratchett was far from a one-trick pony.

 When a tsunami wipes out his entire tribe, a boy has to pick up the pieces of his destroyed home.
 But he doesn't have to do it alone.